sharife/bluenotetx/site/content/post/seeing-cancer-survivorship-through-the-lens-of-our-patient-advisors.md

 ---
-title: Seeing Cancer Survivorship Through the Lens of our Patient Advisors
+title: Seeing Cancer Survivorship through the Lens of Our Patient Advisors
 date: 2021-06-30T21:02:08.938Z
 description: National Cancer Survivor Month is about more than awareness.
 It’s a celebration for those who have survived and an inspiration for those recently